Frequently Asked Questions About Orthodontics

 How do I start treatment?

 Your initial consultation—including X-rays and photos—is complimentary.
 From your first call, our goal is to make you feel at home and make sure we are aware of your hopes and concerns about treatment.
-When you enter the office you are warmly greeted and assisted with signing in, offered refreshments, given an office tour and made comfortable by our treatment coordinator.
-After we take a series of photos and X-rays, Dr. Collins will complete your exam and answer any questions you may have.
+When you enter the office, you are warmly greeted and assisted with signing in, a coffee bar, given an office tour and made comfortable by our treatment coordinator.
+After we take a series of photos, scans, and one X-ray, Dr. Collins will complete your exam and answer any questions you may have.
 Our knowledgeable team will step in to go over your treatment schedule and all your financial and insurance options.

-To schedule your appointment, simply call Parker Orthodontics at our Parker, Elizabeth, or Castle Rock, CO locations!
+To schedule your appointment, simply call Parker Orthodontics at our Parker or Elizabeth locations!
 A member of our team will be more than happy to assist you.